nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### JSON output for Log4J {{since '10.2'}}

 Required dependencies have been added so that it is possible to configure the logs to be serialized as valid JSON.
-See sample log4j conf on the linked ticket.
+See sample log4j configuration on the linked ticket.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25096](https://jira.nuxeo.com/browse/NXP-25096).